hurtad-0/library-system/README.md

-# library-system
-A Library Management System (LMS) that helps libraries manage collections, track loans, and monitor resource availability.
-Users can search, reserve materials, renew loans, and check account status.
-It also generates reports and statistics to assist librarians in making informed decisions about resource management.
 # 📚 Library System

 A **Library Management System (LMS)** built with **React (Vite)** for the frontend and **NestJS** for the backend.